zhaopapers/DICE/README.md

 #### Model Hyperparameters

-`-n_layers` is the number of hidden layers (biological hierarchy levels) to use with a default value of 4;
+`-n_layers` is the number of hidden layers (biological hierarchy levels) to use with a default value of 4(only used in GODP);

-`-activation` is the activation function for hidden layers with a default value of "tanh";
+`-activation` is the activation function for hidden layers with a default value of "tanh"(only used in GODP);

-`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid";
+`-activation_final` is the activation function for the final classification layer/residual blocks with a default value of "sigmoid"(only used in GODP);

-`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2;
+`-dropout` is the dropout rate to prevent overfitting with a default value of 0.2(only used in GODP);

-`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001;
+`-learning_rate` is the initial learning rate for the Adam optimizer with a default value of 0.001(only used in GODP);

-`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda".
+`-device` is the compute device ("cpu" or "cuda") with a default value of "cuda";

+`-nr_iterations` is the number of training repetitions to perform to ensure robustness, with a default value of 10(only used in GODP);

+`-max_epochs` is the maximum number of training epochs per fold, with a default value of 100(only used in GODP);

+`-batch_size` is the number of samples per batch during training, with a default value of 16(only used in GODP);

+`-n_folds` is the number of cross-validation folds to use, with a default value of 3(only used in GODP);

+`-num_workers` is the number of CPU subprocesses used for data loading, with a default value of 20(only used in GODP);

+`-dir` is the directory path where the model checkpoints (.pth) and interpretation files (.pkl) will be saved(only used in GODP).

 #### Outputs
 After execution, the notebook generates two primary CSV files and several checkpoints: